getsilt/ios-sdk/README.md

 (More info on Podfile here: (https://guides.cocoapods.org/using/the-podfile.html))

 - Run the command `$ pod install`.
-- Open `YourApp.xcworkspacep` and build.
+- IMPORTANT: Open `YourApp.xcworkspacep` and build.

 The SiltSDK is a cocoapod available at: https://cocoapods.org/pods/SiltSDK